2025 European heatwaves: Albania

 In mid-April, Albania was one of many countries in central and eastern Europe to be hit by unseasonably warm temperatures, with Tirana forecasted to reach 28 C.

 On 9 June, a temperature of 37.6 C was recorded in Tirana as much of the Balkans reached 37 C.

 Austria

 On 26 June, the record for the maximum June temperature in the state of Carinthia was broken after 38.3 C was recorded in Feistritz ob Bleiburg; the June records for a number of individual weather stations were also broken.
+A retroactive study by the Austrian Agency for Health and Food Safety has found 449 cases of people dying from the consequences of heat in the summer of 2025.

 Belarus

 In mid-April, Belarus was one of many countries in central and eastern Europe to be hit by unseasonably warm temperatures.

 On 3 July, temperatures were forecasted to reach 35 C in the southwest, including Brest, as an orange danger level was declared across the country.

 Bosnia and Herzegovina

 On 26 June, the records for the maximum June temperature were broken in three cities: Doboj, Sarajevo and Tuzla which recorded 38.2 C, 38.8 C and 37.7 C respectively.
 Railway tracks between Vrbanja and Čelinac were deformed by the heat, causing the suspension of ŽRS services.

 On 3 July, a temperature of 41 C was recorded in Mostar, whilst the Brčko District faced an increase in wildfires following high temperatures.
 From 4 July, some areas of Sarajevo began to restrict water consumption from 10 p.m. to 7 a.m.
 On the same day, Mostar recorded a temperature of 41 C for the second time consecutively.

 On 21 July, a temperature of 38.6 C was recorded in Banja Luka while Sarajevo recorded a 37 C temperature, about 1.5 C-change below the record July temperature it set in 2021.
 During the second heatwave, Trebinje recorded a temperature of 40 C on 25 July, making it the first time to record such temperature since August 2012.
 On the same day, Mostar recorded a temperature of 41 C for the third time in the month.